 - Co-opted Members: An international organization wholly or predominantly in work covered by the objectives of CODATA.

 How is CODATA governed?

-Each National, Regional, Union or Co-opted Member designates a delegate to represent it to CODATA.
-Every two years, a General Assembly of CODATA is held, which consists of delegates of members.
-Each member has one vote.
+Each National, Regional, Union, Affiliate or Co-opted Member designates a delegate to represent it to CODATA.
+Every two years, a General Assembly is held, which consists of delegates of members.
 The workings of CODATA membership and governance are laid out in the CODATA Constitution.

 How is CODATA supported?